alicolville/Weight-Tracker/readme.txt

 = 10.3.5 =

 * Bug fix: Fixed PHP error being thrown in [wt-custom-fields-latest] due to caching issue.
+* Maintenance: Removed redundant photo migration code (from old system into custom fields).
+This code was added 4 years ago, if folks haven't updated since then, then I doubt they will be now!

 = 10.3.4 =